Woodworm treatment for a terrace home in London

-Inspection of the ground floor bathroom revealed the presence of a moderate widespread wood borer infestation in the flooring timbers.
+An inspection of the ground floor bathroom revealed the presence of a moderate widespread woodworm and rot infestation in the floor timbers.
 The types of woodworm beetle and wood rot infestation noted were Common Furniture Beetle (Anobium Punctatum) and Wood Boring Weevil (Euophryum Confine).

 Did you know?

-Common Furniture Beetle, as its name would suggest is by far the most common cause of woodworm damage encountered.
+Common Furniture Beetle, as its name would suggest, is by far the most common cause of woodworm damage encountered.
 Its speciality is specifically sapwood of softwood and European hardwoods.
-As you can see in the photographs above, Common Furniture Beetle holes are approximately 1.5mm to 2 mm in diameter, often surrounded by the insect’s excrement, otherwise known as Frass.
+Common Furniture Beetle holes are approximately 1.5mm to 2 mm in diameter, often surrounded by a fine powdery substance otherwise known as frass.

-A severe outbreak of True Dry Rot was noted to the cellar floor extending to the exposed and painted brickwork of the storage bin areas.
+A severe outbreak of dry rot was noted to the cellar floor extending to the exposed and painted brickwork of the storage bin areas.
 Dry rot spores are considered omnipresent and no environment is considered free from them.
 The spores will germinate and grow in timber with a moisture content of between 20-30%.
 The fine fungal thread (hypha) digests the cellulose and hemicellulose fraction of the wood but does not attack the structural lignin.

-These remain as a brittle matrix which cracks into cubes and differential stresses.
 Cuboidal cracking is also characteristic of many wet rots and does not automatically indicate the presence of dry rot.
-Fungal hyphae may clump together into a variety of structures known as mycelia which takes various forms depending on the surrounding conditions.
+Fungal hyphae may clump together into a variety of structures known as mycelia, which takes various forms depending on the surrounding conditions.
 They may fill a humus cavity as a ball of cotton wool like mass or grow across the surface of the timber as a grey/white skin.